Pride and disrespect of MPs and appointees cost us parliamentary seats – Ahafo Regional NPP Chair

 Ahafo Regional Chairperson of the New Patriotic Party (NPP), Kwabena Owusu Sekyere has blamed the losses the party suffered at the 2020 parliamentary elections on pride and disrespect of Members of Parliament (MPs).

-According to him, some MPs grew horns and felt untouchable after they won the 2016 elections.
-And he believes this attitudinal change cost them the December 7 2020 elections.
+According to him, some MPs grew airs and felt untouchable after they won the 2016 elections.
+And he believes this attitudinal change cost them the December 7, 2020, elections.

 Speaking in an interview on the Epa Hoa Daben political talk show with Don Kwabena Prah, Kwabena Owusu Sekyere said, “President Akufo-Addo has no problem but his appointees and MPs are the cause of the party’s problems.
 Their pride and disrespect caused most of the MPs to lose their seats”.